-Spindletop Oil & Gas Co. is an independent oil and gas company engaged in the exploration, development, production and acquisitions of oil and natural gas; the rental of oilfield equipment; and through one of its subsidiaries, the gathering and marketing of natural gas.
-The terms the "Company", "We", "Us" or Spindletop are used interchangeably herein to refer to Spindletop Oil & Gas Co. ("SOG") and its wholly owned subsidiaries, Prairie Pipeline Co. ("PPC") and Spindletop Drilling Company ("SDC").
+Spindletop Oil & Gas Co. is an independent oil and gas company engaged in the exploration, development, production and acquisition of oil and natural gas; the rental of oilfield equipment; and through one of its subsidiaries, the gathering and marketing of natural gas.
+The terms the "Company", "We", "Us" or "Spindletop" are used interchangeably herein to refer to Spindletop Oil & Gas Co. ("SOG") and its wholly owned subsidiaries, Spindletop Drilling Company ("SDC"), and Prairie Pipeline Co. ("PPC").

 The Company has focused its oil and gas operations principally in Texas, although we operate properties in six states including: Texas, Oklahoma, New Mexico, Louisiana, Alabama and Arkansas.
 We operate a majority of our projects through the drilling and production phases.
 Our staff has a great deal of experience in the operations arena.
-We have traditionally leveraged the risks associated with drilling by obtaining industry partners to share in the costs of drilling.
-However, we typically retain a controlling interest in the prospects we drill.
+We have traditionally leveraged the risks associated with drilling by obtaining industry partners to share in the costs.